TheyCallMeLuke/Java-projects/MovieLand/README.md

 - Instead of starting the search by clicking the search button, you can now use the enter button to search.

 ## What I've learned
-- improved knowledge of the JSX syntax
+- solidified my knowledge of the JSX syntax
-- learned about useState and useEffect
+- learned about useState hooks and useEffect for watching variable changes

 ## Screenshots